overturetool/overturetool.github.io/_netmeetings/Net-Meeting-112.md

 ##  Community Development

-PGL is trying to reach out to guys from Taiwan who are working on proving POs using model checking.
+PGL is trying to reach out to the guys from Taiwan who are working on proving POs using model checking.
 They use Overture as part of their work, so there is definitely a chance that we could get some collaboration going.

 PGL and Tomo (among others) will be attending a INTO-CPS tutorial in Japan.